-Principal features of operating costs for transport vehicles with examples of types of fare collecting methods.
+Principal features of operating costs for transport vehicles with examples of estimating the costs.
+Fare structure and method of drawing up of a fare table.
+Various types of fare collecting methods.
 Basic factors of bus scheduling.
 Problems on bus scheduling.